AVEVA/AVEVA-Samples/docs/Cloud_Operations.md

         <a href="docs/ASSETS.md">Assets</a>
       </b>
       <br />
-      These samples highlight basic operations with Assets in ADH, including create, update, data retrieval, and delete operations on Assets.
+      These samples highlight basic operations with Assets in Cds, including create, update, data retrieval, and delete operations on Assets.
       <a href="docs/ASSETS.md"> Details </a>
       <br />
       <br />